mihirshah2005/tp/docs/UserGuide.md

 * The search is case-insensitive. e.g `math` will match `Math` and `MATH`
 * Only tags are searched.
-* Persons whose tags include **any** the tags searched for will be returned.
+* Persons whose tags include **any** of the tags searched for will be returned.
 For example, if Jane Doe is tagged with `math` and not `science`, then she will be included in the output list after running `findtag math science`.
 * Persons will be sorted such that those with the most tags matching those you are searching for will be be shown at the top.

 Examples: